shalabhsharma11/weather-app/README.md

 }
 ```

-### Working
+### Decision Made
-- On first call app will persist the information to DB and in inmemory cache.
+- On first call for a city, app will persist the information to DB and in inmemory cache.
 - In subsequent calls, if temperature of a city is same then it will return information from cache.
-- If there are multiple call within `WEATHER_REQUEST_WAIT_MS` for same city then also it will return information from cache.
+- If there are multiple call within `WEATHER_REQUEST_WAIT_MS` for same city, then also it will return information from cache.
-- In all other scenario it will save information to DB.
+- In all other scenario it will save information to DB and update cache too.

 This is done to prevent unnecessary calls to DB and OpenWeather Api.